Debora Juarez: Tenure

 Juarez was the first Indigenous person to serve as a Seattle city councilmember, and later the first Indigenous Council President.
 She was sworn in by her two daughters and a niece on Monday, January 4, 2016.
 Near the end of her first year in office, Crosscut.com described Juarez as a "wildcard councilmember" for her voting record and manner of "speaking more bluntly than most politicians would".

 As a councilmember, Juarez is well-known for focusing on her district and advocating for major capital projects, including the Northgate Pedestrian and Bicycle Bridge over Interstate 5 and a controversial police station in her district.
 She lobbied Sound Transit to add the Northeast 130th station on the Link light rail system to their 2016 ballot measure, which was passed.
 After members of the council were criticized for a 2016 vote against a street vacation necessary for a new arena to be built in the SoDo area, Juarez took a lead in the redevelopment of the Seattle Center Arena and was appointed chair of the Select Committee on Civic Arenas.
 In September 2018, the council unanimously approved a renovation of the arena with plans to attract an National Hockey League team to the city.

 She announced on December 12, 2022, that she would not seek re-election in 2023.
-Juarez was appointed to the District 5 seat in July 2025 to serve the rest of Cathy Moore's term after her resignation.
+Juarez was appointed to the District 5 seat again in July 2025 to serve the rest of Cathy Moore's term after her resignation.